-The convulsions, which last for seconds or minutes, are thought to be caused by a temporary upset in the brain’s chemistry, causing neurons to fire off faster than usual and in bursts.
+The convulsions or 'blanks', which last for seconds or minutes, are thought to be caused by a temporary upset in the brain’s chemistry, causing neurons to fire off faster than usual and in bursts.

 While teaching classes in Oxford, Francis had a bad car accident.
 This left him with severe headaches, poor memory and concentration, severe depression but most of all, epilepsy.
 So bad was his epilepsy that he complained of what he called ‘epileptic storms’, sometimes daily.
 During the night he would often have five or six fits, despite being on anti-epilepsy drugs.
 His memory had so deteriorated he could no longer teach, and being epileptic, he found it hard to get work.
 Naturally he became depressed.